Ángela Auad: Identification of her body and burial

 On 20 December 1977, corpses from the sea began to appear on the beaches of the province of Buenos Aires at the height of the spas of Santa Teresita and Mar del Tuyú.
-The police doctors who examined the bodies at that time recorded that the cause of death had been "the clash against hard objects from high altitude," as indicated by the type of bone fractures observed, which occurred before death. the local authorities immediately arranged for the bodies to be buried as NN in the cemetery of the nearby city of General Lavalle.
+The police doctors who examined the bodies at that time recorded that the cause of death had been "the clash against hard objects from high altitude," as indicated by the type of bone fractures observed, which occurred before death. the local authorities immediately arranged for the bodies to be buried as NN ('No Name') in the cemetery of the nearby city of General Lavalle.

 In 1984, in the framework of the investigation of the CONADEP and the Trial to the Boards, excavations had been carried out in the General Lavalle cemetery, finding a large quantity of skeletal remains from the corpses found on the beaches of San Bernardo and Lucila del Mar.
 These remains were used in the trial of the Boards and then stored in 16 bags.

 From then on Judge Horacio Cattani began to accumulate causes about disappeared.
 Despite the laws of Full Stop and Due Obedience, which paralysed the investigation, Cattani managed to arm in 1995 a file of 40 square meters to house all these tests.

 In 2003, the mayor of General Lavalle reported that new NN tombs had been located in the cemetery of the city.
 The judge then ordered Cattani make new excavations with Argentine Forensic Anthropology Team (EAAF), being discovered two lines of tombs, one above the other.
-8 skeletons were discovered, 5 corresponding to women, corresponding to men and one, classified as GL-17, which was defined as "probably male".
+8 skeletons were discovered, five corresponding to women, two corresponding to men and one, classified as GL-17, which was defined as "probably male".

 Cattani sent the bones to the Laboratory of Immunogenetics and Molecular Diagnostics (LIDMO) of Córdoba, belonging to the EAAF.
-The results of the laboratory were determining that the remains belonged to the group of hostages between December 8 and 10, 1977.
-On September 15, 2005, Judge Cattani received the report stating that one of the individualised remains belonged to Angela Auad.
+The results of the laboratory were determining that the remains belonged to the group of hostages between 8 and 10 December 1977.
+On 15 September 2005, Judge Cattani received the report stating that one of the individualised remains belonged to Angela Auad.

-On September 25, 2005, 28 years after she was murdered, Angela Auad was buried in the garden of the Church of Santa Cruz, in Buenos Aires, next to Sister Léonie Duquet, one of the French nuns who were kidnapped with her.
+On 25 September 2005, 28 years after she was murdered, Angela Auad was buried in the garden of the Church of Santa Cruz, in Buenos Aires, next to Sister Léonie Duquet, one of the French nuns who were kidnapped with her.
 Previously the mothers of Plaza de Mayo Esther Ballestrino and María Ponce were buried there as well.
 The ashes of Azucena Villaflor were scattered in the Plaza de Mayo.